anferivera/anferivera.github.io/index.md

 has_children: true
 ---

-1. ## Física computacional 1 { :toc }
+1. Física computacional 1
+{:toc}

-Tercer curso computacional en el pregrado de física de la UdeA.
+Tercer curso computacional en el pregrado de física y astronomía de la UdeA.

 * Programa
 * Clases
 * Referencias

-2. ## Métodos computacionales { :toc }
+## Métodos computacionales

 Segundo curso computacional en el pregrado de física de la UdeA.

 1. Programa
 2. Clases
 3. Referencias

+## old

 This is a *bare-minimum* template to create a Jekyll site that uses the [Just the Docs] theme.
 You can easily set the created site to be published on [GitHub Pages] – the [README] file explains how to do that, along with other details.